Francescde/provesdeNivell/Task1/README.md

 #### 4. Other possible solutions

-Another possible solution would be to use the Monte Carlo Estimation to check the resulting volume of the collision
+Another possible solution would be to use a Monte Carlo method to measure the resulting collision volume.

-The idea is to try N random points in a finite space containing the intersecting volume.
-As we are able to easily check if a point is part of the intersection, we can easily manage a large sample of points.
-Using that sample we are able to estimate the probability for a random point to be part of the intersected space.
+Monte Carlo methods rely on random sampling to obtain numerical results.
+In this problem, Monte Carlo could be used to sample N random points in a finite space containing the intersecting volume of the two cubes.
+It is simple to check if a point is inside or outside of the intersected volume.
+Therefore, we can easily manage a large sample of random data points.
+By the law of large numbers, the probability of a random point being part of the intersected space is directly correlated to the relative volume of the intersected space.

-As we know the volume of the observed space, thus we can deduce the volume of the intersected space is: the volum of the observet space multiplied by the probability of being part of the intersected space.
+We know the volume of the observed space.
+Thus, we can deduce that the volume of the intersected space is the volume of the observed space multiplied by the probability of drawing a random point that is part of the intersected space

         Intersected volume = volume observation x probability of random point being inside intersection